opendatahub-io/ai-edge/test/e2e-tests/README.md

 - `S3_ENDPOINT` - Endpint of the bucket
 - `IMAGE_REGISTRY_USERNAME` - quay.io username
 - `IMAGE_REGISTRY_PASSWORD` - quay.io password
-- `IMAGE_REGISTRY_CREDENTIALS` - quay.io robot secret file
 - `S3_BUCKET` - Name of S3 bucket that has the model
-- `TARGET_IMAGE_REPO` - Image repository that built model will be pushed to
+- `TARGET_IMAGE_NAMESPACE` - Image registry namespace that the built model will be pushed to a repository in (the repository name will be the same as the model name).

 ## Run tests locally
 ```bash